 • The texture of the surface: Choose a flooring product with a texture that provides some traction underneath if slickness is a problem.
 Luxury vinyl or vinyl composite tiles are preferable; wet sheet vinyl is usually the most slippery.

 • Different backing: Different backings on various vinyl flooring could call for distinct installation techniques.
-Hard or cushioned backings are available, and the choice and quality of the backing will affect the product's functionality and cost.
+Rigid or cushioned backings are available, and the choice and quality of the backing will affect the product's functionality and cost.
 Backings with cushions are more insulating, softer on the feet, and quieter.

 • Designs: A vinyl flooring product's surface design can be created in various ways.
 Simple printed designs are the most affordable option, whereas intricate inlaid designs that go through the vinyl are found on more costly, more lasting products.
 As a result, the flooring product will be more robust.